1 Hour / 1 CE

 • Intended Audience

-This training is designed for clinicians and professionals at all experience levels—beginner, intermediate, and advanced—who seek to deepen their knowledge and skills in assessing and managing honor-based violence.
-The program also provides comprehensive instruction on the use of the PATRIARCH tool, supporting those who work with culturally sensitive forms of violence risk.
-Participants will gain practical strategies for application in diverse professional settings, including forensic, criminal justice, health care, social services, education, and human resources.
+This training is intended for clinicians and professionals who want to strengthen their knowledge and skills in assessing and managing honor-based violence, with a focus on culturally sensitive forms of violence risk.
+The program provides comprehensive instruction on the use of the PATRIARCH tool and offers practical strategies for application across a range of professional roles.

 • Experience Level